mcous/decoy/docs/usage/matchers.md

 ## Capturing values

 When testing certain APIs, especially callback APIs, it can be helpful to capture the values of arguments passed to a given dependency.
-For this, Decoy provides [`matchers.Captor`][decoy.matchers.Captor].
+For this, Decoy provides [`matchers.Captor`][decoy.matchers.captor].

 For example, our test subject may register an event listener handler, and we want to test our subject's behavior when the event listener is triggered.